 Both of these questions are concisely examined in several short chapters known as the Bhagavad Gita, a section within one of the world’s oldest and longest poems, the Mahabharata.

 As practical philosophers we are invited to see what is on offer and what can be of use to us now.
 The material takes the form of a discussion between a warrior prince, Arjuna, and his advisor and guide Krishna.
 Through Arjuna’s worldly questions we can recognise some of our mental and emotional conditions and through Krishna’s explanations we are offered a divinely inspired view of the world.

 We live a life assuming many identities from infancy to old age holding on to ideas which continue to change as we roll between pleasure and pain.
 Krishna explores this way of thinking and believing about ourselves and offers a simple and natural way of living.

 You are invited to join in the discussion; no prior experience is required, just a willingness to participate harmoniously.

-The online meetings are held on designated Saturday mornings, on the Zoom platform.
+The online meetings are held on designated Saturday mornings, on Zoom.

 These currently run for 1 hour.
 There is no charge.